grant-king/opfs-utils/README.md

 ## Functions from opfs-utils

-opfs-utils package includes the following functions that compose the built-in OPFS methods shown above.
+opfs-utilities package includes the following functions that compose the built-in OPFS methods shown above.

 * get_opfs_info